draeger-lab/SPECIMEN/docs/source/hqtb/run-pipeline.rst

         - The information of the first three columns can be taken from the previous two steps while
         - For the last column the user needs to check, if the genomes have been entered into KEGG and have an organism identifier.
-        - This file is purely optional for running the pipeline but potentially leads to better results.
+        - This file is purely optional for running the worfklow but potentially leads to better results.

 - medium:

-    The media, either for analysis or gap filling can be entered into the pipeline via a config file.
+    The media, either for analysis or gap filling can be entered into the workflow via a config file.
-    The same media file can be used for both or one file for each step can be entered into the pipeline.
+    The same media file can be used for both or one file for each step can be entered into the workflow.
     The config files are from the `refineGEMs <https://github.com/draeger-lab/refinegems/tree/dev-2>`__ :footcite:p:`bauerle2023genome` toolbox and access its in-build medium database.
     Additionally, the config files allow for manual adjustment / external input.